GDQuest/gdscript-docs-maker/README.md

 Options:

--h/--help             -- Display this help message.
+-h             -- Display this help message.
--o/--output-directory -- directory path to output the documentation into.
+-o             -- directory path to output the documentation into.
--d/--directory        -- Name of a directory to find files and generate the code reference in the Godot project.
+-d             -- Name of a directory to find files and generate the code reference in the Godot project.
                   You can use the option multiple times to generate a reference for multiple directories.
--f/--format           -- Either `markdown` or `hugo`.
+-f             -- Either `markdown` or `hugo`.
 If `hugo`, the output document includes a TOML front-matter
                   at the top.
 Default: `markdown`.
--a/--author           -- If --format is `hugo`, controls the author property in the TOML front-matter.
+-a             -- If -f is `hugo`, controls the author property in the TOML front-matter.

 Usage example: